Bulwell: 1100–1600

-The population grew steadily throughout the period, but the town itself did not grow much in area: opportunities for betterment and the desire of many to live further from the presumed unhealthy town centres ensured a relatively even flow of traffic in and out of Bulwell.
+The population grew steadily throughout the period, but the town itself did not grow much in area; opportunities for betterment and the desire of many to live further from the presumed unhealthy town centres ensured a relatively even flow of traffic in and out of Bulwell.

-At some point the magnesium limestone and the Bulwell sandstone on which Bulwell sits began to be quarried.
+At some point, the magnesium limestone and the Bulwell sandstone, on which the town lies, began to be quarried.
 The strong, easily worked and durable rock, a dull yellow-orange magnesium limestone similar to the Bunter sandstone under Nottingham Castle, offered a building material easy to quarry.
-Many houses, schools, churches and garden walls of Bulwell sandstone stand to this day for miles around Bulwell.
+Many houses, schools, churches and garden walls of Bulwell sandstone stand to this day for miles around the town.

 An early example can be found in sections of the wall surrounding Wollaton Hall, which was built using Bulwell stone in the late 16th century.
 The sheer quantities used there and elsewhere in the city suggest some kind of professional mining operation must already have been in operation by this time.
 Bulwell stone was later also used to repair the damage caused to the palaces of Westminster during the Second World War.

 Coal is also found in abundance close to Bulwell.
 Running as part of much larger seams criss-crossing the region, the coal lies underneath the layers of sandstone and is in places only a few feet beneath the surface.
-Coalmines in the area around Bulwell were therefore among the first in the county to operate on a commercial basis, with large-scale mining from around 1500 onward.
+Coal mines in the area around Bulwell were therefore among the first in the county to operate on a commercial basis, with large-scale mining from around 1500 onward.

 Men like of Sir Francis Willoughby made fortunes from the extraction of coal.
 This allowed Willoughby to build the extravagant Wollaton Hall.
 One of the world's first railway lines, completed in 1604 between nearby Strelley and Wollaton, was built by Willoughby's heir, to aid transportation of the coal from his mines.
 Horses and other beasts of burden would pull the rows of trucks filled with coal, with the rails acting as a guide and a smoother surface than the roads of the time.

-The church on the hill overlooking Bulwell, built in 1849–1850, stands on the site of an original Bulwell church dating back to the 13th century or earlier.
-Towering over most of North-East Nottingham, Bulwell Saint Mary the Virgin and All Souls can be seen from afar and its bells ring across the area each weekend.
+The church on the hill overlooking Bulwell, built in 1849–1850, stands on the site of an original church dating back to the 13th century or earlier.
+Towering over most of north-east Nottingham, Bulwell Saint Mary the Virgin and All Souls can be seen from afar and its bells ring across the area each weekend.